Diners say not biting on KFC's China revival campaign

-NEW YORK/SHANGHAI Yum Brands Inc's (YUM.N) KFC website in China trumpets the slogan "Trust in every bite."
+NEW YORK/SHANGHAI Yum Brands Inc's KFC website in China trumpets the slogan "Trust in every bite."

 That message is part of the company's new "I Commit" campaign intended to reassure customers in its largest market, who have cut back on visits since Chinese media reports a year ago about excessive antibiotic use by a few KFC suppliers.